2016–17 Purdue Boilermakers women's basketball team

 The 2016–17 Purdue Boilermakers women's basketball team represented Purdue University during the 2016–17 NCAA Division I women's basketball season.
-The Boilermakers, led by eleventh year head coach Sharon Versyp, played their home games at Mackey Arena and were a members of the Big Ten Conference.
+The Boilermakers, led by eleventh-year head coach Sharon Versyp, played their home games at Mackey Arena and were members of the Big Ten Conference.
 They finished the season 23–13, 10–6 in Big Ten play to finish in tie for fourth place.
 They advanced to the championship game of the Big Ten women's tournament, where they lost to Maryland.
-They received an at-large bid of the NCAA women's tournament, where they defeated Green Bay in the first round before losing to Notre Dame in an overtime thriller in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated Green Bay in the first round before losing to Notre Dame in an overtime thriller in the second round.